 Halloween is one of the most beloved times for kids; it’s a celebration filled with costumes, laughter, and sweet treats.
 It’s also a special opportunity for families to spend quality time together through creative traditions like games, themed gatherings, and homemade treats.

-But in the middle of all this imagination and connection, it’s also important to remember that with all the sugary treats around, keeping a solid dental routine before and after the holiday is essential.
+But in the middle of all this imagination and connection, it’s important to remember that with all the sugary treats around, keeping a solid dental routine before and after the holiday is essential.

 In this article, you’ll find simple tips to enjoy a Healthy Halloween, have fun, eat candy safely, and keep every smile bright and cavity-free.